LasterAlex/teloxide_tests/README.md

 I am trying to make tests for teloxide using fake server and a bot with an url to that server.

-Basic dataset is done, now of concern is a fake server.
+Server is done, now only finshing touches will be needed.

 I am going right now by the following steps: